src-d/blog/content/post/codesent.md

 with more than 2400 stars and several companies already using it in production.
 Although it lacks some of the [features](https://github.com/src-d/go-git/blob/master/COMPATIBILITY.md) of "big brothers", it is performant and highly extensible.
-Finally, the maintainers are experienced code maniacs and go-git is a good example of clean API and extensible architecture.
+Finally, the maintainers are experienced code maniacs and go-git is a good example of a clean API and extensible architecture.

 ### Hercules